rricharz/Tek4010/README.md

 Thanks to Lars Brinkhoff (lars@nocrew.org) to pointing out how easy it is to compile tek4010 on Ubuntu.
 He also helped me to fix some bugs and proposed many nice features.
 Don't forget to recompile the program each time you update from the repository if you are using Ubuntu.
-I have tested this on my Macintosh with Virtualbox and Ubunto, and it works very well!

 There is a file "dodekagon.plt" in the repo, which you can use to test the tek4010 emulator.
 "dodekagon.plt" was produced in 2.11 BSD using my program "dodekagon".
 Type